Researches-Org/sortable_challenge/README.md

 The solution writes the file results.txt also in the current directory.

 ## Solution
-The solution creates a matching relevance based on where the matchings occurs.
+The solution uses a matching relevance based on where the matchings occurs.

-There must be a matching between the listing manufacturer and the product manufacturer, if there is not this matching, so there is not a matching between the listing and product.
+There must be a matching between the listing manufacturer and the product manufacturer, if there is not this matching, so, there will not be a matching between the listing and product.

-It also considers that if a product unique identifier (product name) is presented in a listing title, then it is a matching with higher precision and it will be presented in the result.
+It also considers that if a product unique identifier (product name) is found in a listing title, then it is a matching with higher precision and it will be presented in the result.

-if there is a matching between the listing manufacturer and the product manufacturer and the product name is not presented in the listing title, so the model and family are considered.
+if there is a matching between the listing manufacturer and the product manufacturer and the product name is not found in the listing title, so, the model and family are considered.

 The matching relevance gives more relevance to the following matchings (from the most to the less relevant):

-* Model and Family: The model and family are presented in the listing title.
+* Model and Family: The model and family are found in the listing title.
-* Model: The model is presented in the listing title and the product does not have family.
+* Model: The model is found in the listing title and the product does not have family.
-* Model and not Family: The model is presented in the listing title, the product has family but it is not presented in the listing title.
+* Model and not Family: The model is found in the listing title, the product has family but it is not found in the listing title.
-* Family and not Model: The family is presented in the listing title and the model is not presented in the listing title.
+* Family and not Model: The family is found in the listing title and the model is not found in the listing title.

 The algorithm chooses the top one product for each listing, if there is one, based on the rules above.
 It considers that only the following matchings have high precision trying to avoid false positives: